-English Literature at A Level aims to develop an interest in an enjoyment of a wide range of English and American prose, poetry and drama, and includes the study of writers from Shakespeare to Carol Ann Duffy, and everyone in between.
+English Literature at A-level aims to develop an interest in an enjoyment of a wide range of English language prose, poetry and drama, and includes the study of writers from Shakespeare to Carol Ann Duffy, and everyone in between.

 On your course you will cover a wide variety of literature both historical and modern.
-In your first year you will be studying:
+You will be studying:

-Coursework remains a significant part of the A-level qualification and there will be opportunities to develop a project of your own linking texts of your choice from different time periods.
+Coursework remains a significant part of the A-level qualification and there will be opportunities to develop a project of your own linking a novel you study in class with a 21st century text of your choice.
 There are also lots of extracurricular opportunities such as cinema visits, theatre trips and lecture days.

 You can study English Literature to degree level, either on its own or by combining it.
 Common careers for graduates include law, journalism or publishing but the communication and analysis skills that you will develop are highly sought after in almost every profession.

-You will need a minimum of a B grade at GCSE to be accepted onto the course.
+You will need a minimum of a level 7 grade at GCSE to enjoy studying English Literature at this level.